JiseongBarg/Adaptable-deep-learning-for-holographic-microscopy/README.md

 # Environment requirements

-The codes was tested on Windows 10 with Python and PyTorch.
-Packages required to reproduce the results can be found in `requirements.txt`.
+The code was tested on Windows 10 with Python and PyTorch.
+The required packages to reproduce the results can be found in the `requirements.txt` file.

-The following software / hardware is tested and recommended:
+The following software and hardware configurations were tested and are recommended:

 * Python >= 3.9
 * CUDA 11.8